Arcitectus/Sanderling/Readme.md

 Download the latest release from the [release section](https://github.com/Arcitectus/Sanderling/releases).

 ### Bot Authors
-To get started with creating bots, continue on the [[Script Engine|Script Engine]] page.
+To get started with creating bots, continue on the [Script Engine](https://github.com/Arcitectus/Sanderling/wiki/Script-Engine) page.

 ### Feedback
 Spotted a bug or have a feature request?
 File an issue [here](https://github.com/Arcitectus/Sanderling/issues) or at the [forum](http://forum.botengine.de/cat/eve-online).